chrismaltais/phs-cli/README.md

 3. `git remote add origin https://github.com/chrismaltais/phs-cli.git`
 4. `git pull`
 5. `cat .bashrc >> ~/.bashrc`
+6. `cat .bash_profile >> ~/.bash_profile`

 ## How it Works
-Concatenates a shell script function to the end of the `.bashrc` file in the home directory (hack but it works as a "mock" CLI!)
+Concatenates a shell script function to the end of the `.bashrc` file in the home directory (hack but it works as a "mock" CLI!).

+To ensure `.bashrc` aliases work on terminal startup, the `.bashrc` file must be refreshed before use.
+This is solved by appending the refresh command to `.bash_profile` in the home directory.